-The qualifications to be met by individuals to be employed by the charter school. - Education Code Section 47605(c)(5)(E)
+The qualifications to be met by individuals to be employed by the charter school. - Education Code Section 47605 (b)(5)(E)

-The Charter School will retain or employ teachers who hold the California teaching certificates, permits, or other document equivalent required for the teacher's certificated assignment.
+The Charter School will retain or employ faculty who hold appropriate California teaching certificates, permits, or other document equivalent to that which a teacher in other public schools would be required to hold.
+These teachers will teach the core academic classes.
 These teachers will be responsible for overseeing the students' academic progress and for monitoring grading and matriculation decisions.
 Recommendations for hiring of employees shall be done by the District Superintendent or Charter School administrative designee.
 Employment of all certificated and classified staff members of the Charter School will be approved by the District Board.

-The Charter School may also employ or retain non-certificated instructional staff in any case where a prospective staff member has an appropriate mix of subject matter expertise, professional experience, and demonstrated capacity.
+The Charter School may also employ or retain non-certificated instructional staff in any case where a prospective staff member has an appropriate mix of subject matter expertise, professional experience, and the demonstrated capacity to work successfully in an instructional capacity in noncore, non-college preparatory courses and activities..
+Teaching positions for which flexibility may be granted shall receive prior approval by the District Board.